 One day, my three-year-old son, though fabulous, accidentally pushed my laptop off the dining-room table, and my stories were gone.
 Poof.

 So.
 It was time to write something new.
 Something joyful (to cheer me up: I was pretty grouchy about the lost stories).
 I went to a bookstore (an independent bookstore) and bought an armload of books that I remembered loving as a kid.
 I read them.
-I went back to the store and bought more books.
+I went back to the store and bought more books written for children.
 I read them.
 And then I began to write again.

 Some people will tell you that real writers don’t use parentheticals (which is nonsense).
 The most important thing to know about writing is that there are no rules.